sfiera/gbkiss.org/content/file/sound-test/index.rst

 OffChannel
 ~~~~~~~~~~

-The OffChannel setting is interpreted as a binary bitfield, with channels 1 (pulse), 2 (pulse), 3 (wave), and 4 (noise) corresponding to 1, 2, 4, and 8, respectively.
-These channels often correspond to melody, harmony, bass, and percussion.
+The OffChannel setting is interpreted as a binary bitfield, with 4 flags:

+*  1: pulse channel 1; often melody
+*  2: pulse channel 2; often harmony
+*  4: wave channel 3; often bass
+*  8: noise channel 4; often percussion

 For example:

 *  To hear all tracks, set to 0.
 *  To disable percussion, set to 8 to turn off channel 4.